 How do we book?

-You may also be interested in visiting PuzzleFriday for information on how the above activities could dramatically improve maths results in your school.
+You may also be interested in visiting PuzzleFriday for information on how the above activities can dramatically improve maths results in your school when implemented on a weekly basis.